longhpzigvy/zv-git-workflow/README.md

 Suggested branch naming convension is:
    - Issue number. i.e: issue_123
    - Feature name. i.e: feature/implement_login
+   - If the issue is to fix a bug from the previous task.
+Add `fixbug` or `fix` prefix and then followed by the old branch name. i.e:
+     - `fix/issue_123`
+     - `fixbug/implement_login`
+   - If the issue is to fix a bug but it doesn't from the previous task.
+Then consider it likes other normal issue
 2. Add **all** new files or new update to git tracker
 ```
 git add -A